 House of Artisan is a celebration of the history and culture of the UAE.
 Through this, Qasr Al Hosn constantly works towards protecting and promoting Emirati craft.
 Different workshops and training courses are held to keep these beautiful traditions and craftsmanship alive.
 At the House of Artisans, you can learn about the following traditional Emirati crafts.

 Al Sadu is a weaving method adopted by early Bedouin women.
 Talented women used animal wool to create stunning clothing in geometrical patterns.
 Their work was rooted in their own identity and reflected their surroundings.

 Apart from clothing, they used to weave bait al-sha’ar, and tents to protect their families from the scorching sun.
-Moreover, they used to take great pride in preparing accessories for their family camels.
-With a stunning mix of colour and texture, they would prepare clothes for the camel’s saddles and straps.
+They also used to take great pride in preparing accessories for the family camels.
+With a stunning mix of colour and texture, they would prepare clothes for camel saddles and straps.